daniel-ac-martin/apidoc/README.md

 	1. The API documentation can use its own strictly defined syntax ensuring that the specification is valid.
 	2. Source code syntax and documentation syntax are no longer mixed in the same files.
-Source code can be beautiful and consise again with comments that are actually helpful.
+Source code can be beautiful and concise again with comments that are actually helpful.
 	3. Conformance with the documentation can be tested for in the unit tests.
 	   (Most general purpose programming languages have libraries for reading